 If you have a degree in Biomedical Science we recommend you consider the MSc Biomedical Science(Medical microbiology).

 Your formal teaching will include lectures, practicals and workshops.

 Many students use the MSc as preparation for their FRCPath examinations.
 The course curriculum and assessment is designed for clinicians.
 To enable inter professional development you will learn alongside scientists on the MSc Biomedical Science(Medical Microbiology) and MSc Clinical Science(Infection Science) courses.

 The programme will:

 - Give you the maximum hands-on experience in all aspects of clinical microbiology.
 The practicals are taught in a large purpose-built teaching laboratory.

 - Introduce you to a broad-base of study with extensive coverage of topics in clinical microbiology.

-- Develop the service and research careers of clinicians, clinical scientists, biomedical scientists and other professionals interested in working in clinical microbiology.
+- Develop the service and research careers of clinicians, and other professionals interested in working in clinical microbiology.